viniciussoares/helabs.github.com/_posts/work/en/2014-03-17-atende-simples.md

 customer_experience: Atende Simples was officially launched and all goals are being met.
 New opportunities have been identified to help our customers improve their business, and adjustments are released weekly.

-customer_experience: Atende Simples was officially launched and all goals are being met.
-New opportunities have been identified to help our customers improve their business, and adjustments are released weekly.

 customer_name: Andre, Product Director, Atende Simples

 project_team: